WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ## Scope-Based Capability Selection

-Each desired capability should be requested in the scope request, following the recommendations of section 3.3 of RFC 6749.
+Each desired capability should be requested in the scope request, following the recommendations of section 3.3 of RFC6749.

-If an entity is not entitled to a capability, the scope requested may be ignored by the server and the corresponding token may not have the corresponding claims; in this case, section 3.3 of RFC 6749 requires the token issuer to inform the client.
+If an entity is not entitled to a capability, the scope requested may be ignored by the server and the corresponding token may not have the corresponding claims; in this case, section 3.3 of RFC6749 requires the token issuer to inform the client.
 A server may also return an error during the authorization request.
 Client software implementations should always verify the scopes present in the returned token.

 **Examples:**